Importance of a Medical Diagnosis Before Treatment

 Increase funding of diagnostic studies

 Team cohesion is vital to the diagnostic process.
-Reaching a correct diagnosis promptly revolves heavily on how well a team of healthcare professionals works together.
+Reaching a correct diagnosis promptly revolves heavily around how well a team of healthcare professionals works together.

 The focus of patient-centric diagnostics and treatment no longer belongs to just nurses.
 A key to an effective, timely, and accurate diagnosis is listening to and understanding patient complaints.